-7.14 Low Temperature Test-Cold soak the shelter in its container mode, with shelter components and maximum payload packaged within, first at -60° F (-51° C) temperature for a minimum of 24 h in a mechanically refrigerated cold chamber.
-At the end of the 24 h period and while at -60° F (-51° C), erect the shelter.
+7.14 Low Temperature Test-Cold soak the shelter with shelter components and maximum payload packaged within, first at -60°F (-51°C) temperature for a minimum of 24 h in a mechanically refrigerated cold chamber.
+At the end of the 24 h period and while at -60°F (-51°C), erect the shelter.
 Operate all hardware (for example, latches, doors, knockout panels, and so forth) and examine the shelter and its components for any damage.
 Do not move lights or electrical receptacles into position at this time.
-Return the shelter to the closed/container mode and then raise the chamber temperature to $-25^{\circ}F$ ($-32^{\circ}C$).
-Allow the chamber to stabilize at $-25^{\circ}F$ (-32°C) for 4 h.
-Next, erect the shelter and hook up power source to shelter.
-Position the ceiling fluorescent lights and electrical receptacles on expanded shelter section.
+Raise the chamber temperature to -25°F (-32°C).
+Allow the chamber to stabilize at -25°F (-32°C) for 4 h.
+Hook up a power source to the shelter.
 Operate circuit breakers, blackout emergency switch, and emergency incandescent lights.
-The fluorescent ceiling lights shall not be operated at -25° F (-32° C), since they are rated for a minimum of 0°F (-18°C) operation.
+The fluorescent ceiling lights shall not be operated at $-25\,^{\circ}\mathrm{F}$ ( $-32\,^{\circ}\mathrm{C}$ ), since they are rated for a minimum of $0\,^{\circ}\mathrm{F}$ ( $-18\,^{\circ}\mathrm{C}$ ) operation.
 Next, return the shelter to normal operating conditions and cycle all doors, electrical components, and hardware.
 After operation and inspection of all components, close the shelter for shipment and re-examine for component damage and material degradation.
 The finding of any material or panel degradation or the inability of any hardware to function properly during this test shall constitute failure of the low temperature test.

-7.15 High Temperature Test-Subject the shelter, in its container mode, with shelter components and maximum payload packaged within, to a 160°F (71°C) storage test cycle and a 125°F (52°C) operational test cycle.
+7.15 High Temperature Test-Subject the shelter with shelter components and maximum payload packaged within, to a 160°F (71°C) storage test cycle and a 125°F (52°C) operational test cycle.
 Soak the shelter in a chamber for at least 6 h at the storage test temperature and for 24 h at the operational test temperature prior to initiation of the operation phase of the operational test cycle.
 At 125°F (52°C), erect the shelter and operate circuit breakers, blackout emergency switch, emergency incandescent light, and fluorescent lights.
 All doors, vent openings, panel closeouts, and operational hardware shall be functional.
 Return the shelter to normal atmospheric conditions and cycle all doors, electrical components, and hardware.
 After operation and inspection of all components, close the shelter for shipment and then examine for component damage and material and panel degradation.
 The finding of any material or panel degradation or the inability of any hardware to function properly shall constitute failure of the high temperature test.

-7.16 Humidity and Temperature Aging Test-Subject all hardware (latches, handles, hinges, jacks, tools, struts, light fixtures, and so forth) and a 4 by 8 ft (1.2 by 2.4 m) specimen of each thickness composite panel (without edge members) to fifteen continuous 48 h cycles of the moisture resistance test per Method 507 of MIL-STD-810.
+7.16 Humidity and Temperature Aging Test-Subject all hardware (latches, handles, hinges, jacks, tools, light fixtures, and so forth) and a 4 by 8 ft (1.2 by 2.4 m) specimen of each thickness composite panel (without edge numbers) to fifteen continuous 48 h cycles of the moisture resistance test in accordance with Method 507 of MIL-STD-810.
 After cycling has been completed, any evidence of delamination, cracking, corrosion, or deterioration to any component, and any malfunction of any hardware or panel specimen shall constitute a failure of the test.

 7.17 Blackout Test-Place the shelter in a dark environment.
-Suspend a light source of two 100 W bulbs operating at rated voltage from the ceiling brackets of the shelter.
+Suspend a light source of two 100 W bulbs operation at rated voltage from the ceiling brackets of the shelter.
 With all covers in place and doors closed, observe the unit at a 25 ft (7.6 m) distance to ensure that no rays of lighting are visible to normal unaided eyesight.
 Visibility of any light at specified distance shall constitute failure of the test.